-- 1. Connect the power cords to both power supplies - 2.
-Connect the other end of the power cords to power sources on separate circuits to protect against AC failure.
+- 1. Connect the power cord to the power supply.
+Repeat if a second power supply is installed. - 2.
+Connect the other end of the power cord(s) to a power source.
+If using two power supplies, be sure to connect the cords on separate circuits to protect against AC failure.
 Ensure that the cords have a minimum service loop of 6 in. available and are routed to avoid stress. - 3.
-Power on the power supplies by flipping both AC switches to the "I" symbol.
-The power supply LEDs display amber until POST is complete, and then change to green.
-The switch usually requires several minutes to boot and complete POST. - Attention: Power is supplied to the switch as soon as the first power supply is connected and turned on. - 4.
-After POST is complete, verify that the switch power and status LEDs on the left of the port side of the switch are green.
+Power on the power supplies by flipping the AC switches to the "1" symbol.
+The power supply LED will display amber until POST is complete, and then change to green.
+The switch usually requires several minutes to boot and complete POST.

+Attention: Power is supplied to the switch as soon as the first power supply is connected and turned on.

+4. After POST is complete, verify that the switch power and status LEDs on the left of the port side of the switch are both green.
 See "Port side of the switch" on page 3 for the specific location of these LEDs.